Serbs of Zagreb

+The Serbs of Zagreb or Zagreb Serbs, are a traditional ethnic community living in Zagreb, capital and the largest city of Croatia.

 History

-In 1718 the Treaty of Passarowitz opened the Danube river and the Adriatic Sea for international trade with Austrian emperors granting privileges to Ottoman traders including the right for "Greek" merchants to settle in Trieste, Rijeka, Vienna and Zagreb.
-Serbs became equal citizens of Zagreb in 1781 after Emperor Francis II released an edict named Patent of Toleration.
+In 1718, the Treaty of Passarowitz opened the Danube river and the Adriatic Sea for international trade with Austrian Empire granting privileges to Ottoman traders including the right for "Greek" merchants to settle in Trieste, Rijeka, Vienna, and Zagreb.
+The 1781 edict of Emperor Joseph II, the Patent of Toleration, accorded Serbs of Zagreb the status of equal citizens.